MarCnu/videojsXBlock/README.md

 videojsXblock
 =========

+### Description ###

-This XBlock to use the Video.js player (www.videojs.com) instead of the default one.
+This XBlock provides the Video.js player (www.videojs.com) instead of the default one.

 - True full screen allowed
 - More video speeds available : | 0.75 | 1 | 1.25 | 1.5 | 1.75 | 2 | by default (customize it easily by editing
 videojsXBlock / videojs / static / js / videojs_view.js)

+### Customize the XBlock ###

+- The list of playbackRates can be edited in `videojsXBlock / videojs / static / js / videojs_view.js`
+- By default, Video Download Allowed is set on True.
+The default value can  be changed in `videojsXBlock / videojs / videojs.py`

 ### Install / Update the XBlock ###
 See https://github.com/polimediaupv/paellaXBlock installation